brajeshwar/brajeshwar.github.io/_posts/2008/2008-03-31-adobe-air-ready-for-linux.md

----
-layout: post
-title: Adobe AIR ready for Linux
+# Adobe AIR ready for Linux
----

 Adobe AIR for Linux Alpha-Release is available on Adobe Labs.
 It is a pre-release version and is alpha-ish at best.